krishnakadiyala/NPAcourse/labs/ZBONUS_TextFSM.md

 Navigate to the `textfsm` sub-directory in your home directory.

-Create a TextFSM template to extract ONLY the interface name and save it as `cisco_nxos_show_ip_interface_brief.textfm`.
+Create a TextFSM template to extract ONLY the interface name and save it as `cisco_nxos_show_ip_interface_brief.textfsm`.

 This is what the template should look like: